- Board of directors : Board of directors

 Definition : Board of directors

-The Board of Directors is one of the two decision-making bodies of the syndicate.
-Composed of one or more directors, its duty is to administer, manage and ensure the preservation of the immovable.
-Its operation and decision making process are governed by the declaration of co-ownership.
+The board of directors is one of the two decision-making bodies of the syndicate of co-owners.
+It is a mandatory decision-making body for any syndicate of co-owners.
+Composed of one or more directors, it is the cornerstone of any well-managed co-ownership.
+In principle, it is the board of directors as a group that makes the decisions and not the directors individually.
+Its mission is to administer and ensure the preservation of the immovable.
+Its operation and decision-making process are governed by the declaration of co-ownership.
 An overview of the various specific facets of the Board of directors.

 Relocations and move-ins involve going through the common portions of the building to transport furniture, boxes and other personal belongings.
 These operations could turn into a real mess or nightmare if, in a co-ownership, the framework for managing them has not been clearly established.
 While certain provisions of the Declaration of Co-Ownership are universal on this issue, nothing prevents a syndicate of co-owners from improving its content in order to adapt them to its own reality.